fpoli/python-asdl/README.rst

 python-asdl
 =================

-Python (2.7 ~ 3.5) library containing the CPython 3.x ASDL parser, cleaned and
-packaged here for convenience.

 .. image:: https://travis-ci.org/fpoli/python-asdl.svg?branch=master
     :target: https://travis-ci.org/fpoli/python-asdl

+A copy of the ASDL parser used in CPython 3.5, cleaned a bit and packaged here.

 Installation